Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 5. Uscreen

-Last but not least, Uscreen is another reliable pay-per-view video platform.
+Uscreen is another reliable pay-per-view video platform.
 The platform is known for its wide range of monetization tools.
 In addition to pay-per-view, Uscreen supports video rentals, subscriptions, free trials, bundles, and lifetime access purchases.

 The HTML5 video player on Uscreen is capable of full high-definition streaming, meaning you can deliver high-quality video content to viewers on any device.

-As for content delivery, Uscreen uses Akamai primarily, but allows users to bring their own CDN.
+As for content delivery, Uscreen uses Akamai primarily but allows users to bring their own CDN.

 Pricing: